 Behringer MDX4600 4-Channel Expander/Gate/Compressor/ Peak Limiter

 This is not a necessary piece of podcasting gear.
 Nevertheless, I own it.
 I purchased the MDX to enhance my studio productions recorded in real-time (live to drive) and to learn how to use it.
 As a podcaster who teaches others about podcasting, it’s important for me to learn as much as possible about audio production.
-This piece of gear has several core functions built in that any audio production can benefit from and learning how these work were an important element of personal growth in my production resume.
-An added benefit for me is the additional db output that this provides.
-I find the pre-amps in most mixers to have a hard time pushing a strong enough signal for dynamic mics going into computers.
-This additional output allows for added gain that I’ve found to be beneficial in my audio productions.
+That said, I’m still on a budget;) This piece of gear has several core functions built in that any audio production can benefit from and learning how these work were an important element of personal growth in my production resume.
 The limiter and gate/expander functions are the primary processes currently in use in my productions.
 I add compression in post production.
 However, if I’m doing a live stream, or appearing as a guest on another podcast, this allows me to add some compression in real-time to enhance the audio I’m sending and won’t have any control over in the final product.
 The four channels are handy because they allow me to bring in additional sources such as Skype or in-studio guests into the production while applying individualized settings for each source.
 I wouldn’t recommend this piece of gear to a new podcaster.
-Learn basic audio production and then add in additional elements such as the MDX later if you feel you need to or want to learn additional production skills.
-There are likely better compressors however this is a great entry level price especially for four separate channels.
+Learn basic audio production and then add in additional elements such as this MDX later if you feel you need to or want to learn additional production skills.
+There are likely better compressors, however this is a great entry level price especially for four separate channels.

 Behringer AMP800 – MINIAMP Compact 4-Channel Headphone Amplifier

 This cheap headphone amplifier does exactly what it says, it gives you four outputs to plug your headphones into.
-Typically on something like a mixer you’ll have one output for your headphones.
+Typically with gear like a mixer you’ll have one output for your headphones.
 If you have multiple people in your studio, this amp gives you the ability to add three more headphones so each person can monitor their own audio.
-The other benefit of a device like this is each person gets to control their volume levels independently so that they can listen at whatever level is comfortable to them.
+The other benefit of a device like this is that each person gets control over their own volume levels so they can listen at whatever level is comfortable for them.
 My only complainant is when the volume is turned up too far you start to get static.
 The good news is it’s not in your recording, just what you’re hearing.
-At this price I wouldn’t expect premium pre-amps.
+At this price I wouldn’t expect premium amps.

 Sony MDR-7506 Circumaural Closed-Back Professional Monitor Headphone

-These are my current headphones.
+These were my first, over-the-ear, studio quality headphones.
 They are a staple in the audio and video production biz and at only $99 they seemed like a great option.
 However I haven’t been as happy with them as their reputation implies I should be.
-True they produce great sound but I’m not convinced it’s the proper sound for podcasters.
+True, they produce great sound but I’m not convinced it’s the proper sound for podcasters.
 Ideally you want the flattest signal possible.
 What I mean is you don’t want your sound changed by the manufacture in order to enhance your audio in any way.
-The best headphones for podcasting would reproduce the sound you are outputting or receiving exactly how it sounds.
-This way you get an accurate measure of the audio you are producing.
+The best headphones for podcasting would reproduce the sound you are outputting and receiving exactly “as is.”
+This way you get an accurate representation of the audio you are producing.
 I think these come close but I still think they might be producing more bass than is actually in the mix.
 The jury is still out.
+However, the slightly increased bass response may exist to help you hear things like low-end rumble like the Senals linked below.
 Also, for a pair of headphones so widely in use by professionals, I was surprised when my foam pads starting coming off so easily.
 These are not easy to get back on.
-The exposed wired near the ear also get caught in the gap created by the pivot point between the headband and the ears.
+The exposed wired near the ear pads also get caught in the gap created by the pivot point between the headband and the ears.
 I do like their compact size (they are collapsable), the good sounding audio, the sound isolation and fit, however, I’m let down by the many flaws that I didn’t think you’d find in headphones so widely used by professionals.
-If you’re looking for great sound, over the ear coverage, low profile, in a small package at a reasonable price these still might be a good buy.
-Likely however, I’ll be purchasing something different in the future.
+If you’re looking for great sound, over the ear coverage, low profile, in a small package at a reasonable price these are still a good buy.

 ProLine MS112 Desk Boom Mic Stand